-Erin guides in Washington, Alaska, and throughout the West, and finds herself at home in big, snowy mountains.
+Erin guides in Washington, Alaska, Norway and throughout the West, and finds herself at home in big, snowy mountains.
 She is an IFMGA Aspirant guide, and is a certified AMGA Ski and Rock guide.
 She has pioneered a number of first descents in the North Cascades of Washington state.
 Erin holds a degree in natural resource management from Western Washington University.
 She is an avalanche educator and is a qualified AIARE 1 lead instructor, and AIARE 2 instructor.
 She spends her free time writing, taking photos, and producing videos.
 She also works as an athlete for Mammut North America.
 She is also co-author of Backcountry Ski and Snowboard Routes: Washington.

 About Borealis Mountain Guides